 I am the proverbial fly on the wall and I let your ceremony flow without being in sight.
 Enjoy yourselves on your wonderful day, I’ll be sure to photograph all of your family, friends, and guests capturing all the grand moments with excellent timing along with those fleeting precious instants that often go unnoticed like a momentary caress, the look on a child’s face.
 Speaking of timing, having a schedule that leaves enough time for you not to be rushed in the morning is a must for the rest of the day to run smooth.
 But please don’t worry, I will give you all the advice and timing needed for suppliers as hair and make up to be finished.
 You’re in safe hands with me!
 My advice for family photos is very simple.
 Make sure you feel in the family list I provide with with first names and send this list to the people who are going to be in the photos.
 I’ve been to many weddings where the important people walk of after your congratulations only to then hold up the family photos because you are then waiting for them to come back.
 And trust me, this is when you will get most stressed during your wedding.
 So before your wedding, tell the important loved ones to stay around for the photos.

+Every time I say this I know it sounds stupid, but try to pretend like I’m not there for most of the day!
+I know this is hard when I am bouncing about in front of you with my cameras.
+But really, I want to capture the interaction between the two of you.
+Your natural personalities, the love, the laughter, the romance and all the silliness in between.
+I’d much rather capture moments that looks real, than one which is posed and fake.
+You can move about, chat, laugh, hold each other, spin round, whisper sweet nothings, kiss, whatever you feel like.
+I’ll always make sure you are always looking your best with beautiful light and backgrounds behind you.
+Sometimes I’ll ask you to look at the camera, but you can still just keep it relaxed and natural.
 The more interaction between our stars (you the couple) the more amazing the photography will be.
 All you need to do is look into your lover’s eyes and enjoy the touch of each other!
-I will take photographs of the bridal party and any other group shots at the start of the session then concentrate on you the couple during the best light which is 30 minutes before sunset and 30 minutes after sunset.
+I will take photographs of the bridal party and any other group shots at the start of the session then concentrate on you the couple during the best light which is 40 minutes before sunset and 30 minutes after sunset.
 So please make sure you enter your reception at least 40 minutes to 1 hour after sunset if you want the best images possible from me.
 Allow for 1.5 hours to 2 hours for location photos.

 Lighting and styling are key for gorgeous looking receptions.
 You want to be able to dim the lights for eating and mingling with family and friends then be able to turn up the lights just enough for people speaking and your first dance.
 If you can manage it, always have a real DJ or live band/musician, never just whack a digital music player into the house system for your music.
 A true DJ knows how to work the crowd, timing is everything when people are involved and the same goes for a live performance.
 Consider staging a fake exit while folks still have the energy!
 Some of your older guests might not be up as late as you.
 Working in some sparklers is an epic way to exit.
 Perhaps after the cake, first dance or bouquet and garter toss then let the party begin.
 I can leave sooner as you do not need me until 2:00 am taking a lot of repetitive dancing photos.
 Another tip I have for you is that for me to photograph your guests during reception, its best that I photograph then when they are not eating dinner or meals.
 So, to avoid this, may I ask to be feed a meal just after your bridal party is feed.
 Reason for this is that we mostly get feed a meal last and what happens is that I can not photograph anything for 30mins because everyone is eating a meal. ( waste of time that you are paying for ).
 So If I eat with your guests at the same time, I can then photograph more of your wedding because I will finish my meal at the same time as them.
 I can explain more about this on the phone and before your day.